 Example of a Spanish word book (Word doc, 99Kb)

 To really practice your reading skills, do it for fun.
 Find something to read that interests you - when reading for fun there are no time limits and no questions to answer - it's just something enjoyable to do!
-Your teacher probably has some short stories and teen magazines in the foreign language which come with an English translation, what more could you want?
+Your teacher probably has some short stories and teen magazines in the foreign language which come with an English translation.
+You'll be surprised at how many ways there are to read books and articles in a foreign language without leaving the UK!

 Handy hint: